Job Hunting - Member Advice

 style of IT skills."

---Meg Whitman, now CEO of Hewlett Packard Enterprise and Chairman of HPI. (full comment) spending most of your time searching outside the company -- you are a stronger candidate while still employed.
+--Meg Whitman, CEO of HPE, DXC board member, and former chairman of HPI. (full comment) spending most of your time searching outside the company -- you are a stronger candidate while still employed.
 Very few members report finding an